jimmymercado/free-resources/readme.md

 - <a href="https://www.jetbrains.com/" target="_new">Jet Brains</a> - IDE for many Languages
 - <a href="https://www.freecodecamp.org/" target="_new">Free Code Camp</a> - Alot of Languages and resources

+- <a href="https://codelabs.developers.google.com/" target="_new">Codelabs</a> -  a guided, tutorial, hands-on coding experience through the process of building a small application

 ## Python Resources: